Don't let 'hindsight' ruin your chances of success with foresight - forward planning.

 How to avoid and prepare for any technical issues that may occur during the interview

-- We've all had those moments when we've forgotten to connect the wi-fi or are on mute, or when we've discovered the moment we're about to begin an important time-sensitive task that our computer is about to process a critical update which will drain your computers resources or must reboot, so check your systems update schedule.
+- We've all had those moments when we've forgotten to connect the wi-fi.
+Or the moment we're about to begin an important time-sensitive task that our computer needs to restart for a critical update, so check your systems update schedule.

-- Be sure to close all background applications for the online interview, or you risk out-of-sync audio and video and transmission delays (lags) and possibly a disconnection.
+- Be sure to close all background applications, or you risk out-of-sync audio and video and transmission delays (lags) and possibly a disconnection.

-- Relocate your wi-fi router as close to your device as possible to ensure the best connection and avoid transmission delays, especially during international calls.
+- Relocate your wi-fi router as close to your computer as possible to ensure the best connection and avoid transmission delays, especially during international calls.

 - Make sure everyone in your home is aware of your interview and waits until you are finished so that all available wi-fi resources are dedicated to getting you a job.